ai4os/ai4-accounting/README.md

 ```
 (make sure to adapt the paths in the bash script)

-You can generate stats for the accounting reports with the intended start and end dates:
+You can generate stats for the accounting reports with the intended start and end dates
+(_the end date is not included!_):

 ```bash
 source ./myenv/bin/activate